-Your enrollment will be checked after the add/drop period (or semester census date) has passed.
+Your enrollment will be checked prior to the date covered fees will be paid each semester (see "When Will Covered Fees Be Paid" above for dates).
 If you are enrolled in 12 or more units at that time, you will remain eligible for the entire semester.

 If you are enrolled in a late-start course that begins after the semester census date, you are required to attend that course when it begins.
 If you fail to attend any course enrolled, those units will be removed from your enrollment status and you may become ineligible for the NVC Promise for the semester.
 You will then be responsible for paying all previously covered fees for that semester.

 If you fail to maintain 12 units each fall and spring semester in your first year, you will be ineligible for a second year.